(Bell's Palsy; Facial Nerve Palsy)

 Other disorders can cause facial nerve palsy.
-Lyme disease can cause facial nerve palsy, but unlike Bell palsy, it may affect both sides of the face.
+Lyme disease can cause facial nerve palsy that, unlike Bell palsy may affect both sides of the face.
 In African-Americans, sarcoidosis is a common cause of facial nerve palsy.
 Sometimes tumors and skull fractures cause facial palsy.

 In Bell palsy, pain behind the ear may be the first symptom.
 Facial muscles weaken suddenly, usually within hours.
 The effect ranges from mild weakness to complete paralysis.
 By 48 to 72 hours, the weakness is as severe as it will be.
 Only one side of the face is affected.

-In facial nerve palsies (including Bell palsy), the face becomes flat and expressionless.
+In facial nerve palsies, the face becomes flat and expressionless.
 However, when only one side is affected, people often feel as though the face is twisted because the muscles on the unaffected side tend to pull the face to that side every time they make a facial expression.
 Wrinkling the forehead, blinking, and grimacing may be difficult or impossible on the affected side.
 For most people, the face feels numb or heavy, even though sensation remains normal.